kibokov/fourstar_reduction_pipeline/README.md

 > python3 pied_piper.py -t sci_info.txt
 ```

-3. The final outputs will be stored in the ```final_outputs``` directory.
+3. The final outputs will be stored in at the path provided in the ```sci_info.txt```.
+At this path, a folder is made for each object.
+All the reduced data for that object is stored in this folder.
+The "filtered_" tag in the file refers to the data that has been filtered for bad pixels using ring median filter.

 ## Some Notes

 1. The image reduction pipeline is fairly quick.
 For example, it will take a total of 40 seconds to process a single chip where the a total of 5 science frames are used.

 2. When the pipeline is being run, a number of warning messages will pop up like "FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated".
 These are not a cause of worry.
 These are just some messages from the imcombinepy package.

-3. In the very final step when the reduced science images at each dither position is going to be coadded into a single mosaic, in this very final step, pixel rejection is not implemented.
-This is because a separate pixel rejections scheme will be applied on these files.
-The complete integration is yet to happen.